 Implementation Action Responsibility Priority/ Timeline Measure of Success 1 Consider the implementation and possible locations for an EV charging station.
 Planning Commission, Selectboard Medium 1 - 6 Years Locations for possible EV charging infrastructure are identified and grant opportunities are considered.
-2 Partner with Drive Electric Vermont to invite them to community events to showcase electric vehicle options.
-Planning Commission Medium 1 - 6 Years Woodbury hosts one electric car focused event during the term of this plan.
+2 Partner with Drive Electric Planning Medium Woodbury hosts one Vermont to invite them to Commission electric car focused community events to showcase 1-6 event during the term electric vehicle options.
+Years of this plan.